siobhanlgorman/knits-and-pieces/README.md

 * [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) was used to style the website, add responsiveness and interactivity
 * [Python](https://www.python.org/) was used to code the back end of the project
 * [PyPI](https://pypi.org/) to install the python packages
+* [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) was used to connect the project to AWS

 ### Frameworks